-The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) publishes Fundamentals, Codes and Guides in the Radiation Protection Series (RPS), which promote national policies and practices that protect human health and the environment from harmful effects of radiation.
-ARPANSA develops these publications jointly with state and territory regulators through the Radiation Health Committee (RHC), which oversees the preparation of draft policies and standards with the view of their uniform implementation in all Australian jurisdictions.
-Following agreement, the CEO of ARPANSA will seek the endorsement of the Radiation Health and Safety Advisory Council, and publish the document.
+The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) produce a number of publications to promote practices which protect human health and the environment from harmful effects of radiation.
+For the publication categories within the Radiation Protection Series, namely Fundamentals, Codes and Guides, ARPANSA is assisted in this task by the Radiation Health Committee (RHC), which oversees the preparation of draft documents and recommends publication to the Radiation Health and Safety Advisory Council, which endorses documents and recommends their publication by the CEO of ARPANSA.